eLearningHub/resume-typst/README.md

 # resume-typst
 Create your resume in Typst with the readability of Markdown and features of LaTeX.
-To create a PDF version of your resume, go to https://typst.app/ and create three files:
+To create a PDF version of your resume, go to https://typst.app/ and create a new project with these three files:

 1. portfolio.yaml
 2. settings.yaml